dherault/serverless-offline/README.md

 ## WebSocket
 `This has experimental functionality.
 Please report any bugs or missing features.`

 serverless-offline suports running a WebSocket local endpoint.
-The `port` used is one port above the HTTP port.
-By default, HTTP port is 3000 and hence WebSocket port is 3001.

 Usage in order to send messages back to clients:

 `POST http://localhost:{port+1}/@connections/{connectionId}`

 Or,